 Back to Far East

 In mid July, I took off with a friend for Chiang Mai in Thailand.
 My friend was with me for five days and I stayed for another 5 weeks in Chiang Mai once she left.
 If you follow this blog or me on social media, you may know that I am not a fan of Chiang Mai but it is a very ideal place if you are working on a project and need to get away to better focus.
 I also got to spend for more than two weeks in Bangkok and around five days in beautiful yet infamous Koh Tao // Then came the happiest part of my long trip – Okinawa.
 I for years avoided Okinawa whenever I went to Japan thinking it is just another beach destination.
 Well yes, it is a beach destination but an amazing one.
 There is an amazingly lush scenery, walks that lead you to beautiful turquoise waters and amazing locals.
 I never had easier time connecting with locals in any other place in Japan.
 After Okinawa, I moved to another beautiful Japanese island that I got to visit briefly during my winter visit to Japan in 2018 – Yakushima.
 I stayed there for nearly two months.
 There was a reasonably priced accommodation, amazing hikes, kind people and a very cozy local onsen.
 My stay in Yakushima was definitely the most influential part of my six months long trip.
 Very inspiring, yet very challenging at times.
 I am very grateful for those two months.
 After Yakushima, I visited a slightly less popular city in Japan – Kanazawa.
 It was on my radar for some time with its museums and the nickname as “small and less touristy Kyoto”.
 As it is usually the case for any adventure starting with low expectations, Kanazawa turned out to be a great destination particularly with the late autumn colors still hanging to the trees in early December.
 I even wrote a blog post about Kanazawa – getting back to the blogging slowly!
 My final destination in Japan was Tokyo and I finally paid enough attention to one of the most important metropoles of the World and discovered its not so urban areas.
 I in a way had to to feel connected to the city since it looks like I may be spending better part of my months in Tokyo for the next two years // I almost forgot – there was also a very quick trip to Seoul, South Korea.
 I did not really like Seoul but I think two days is not enough to make any place a justice.
-My short post about Seoul.

 I am for the last ten days at home in Istanbul enjoying spending time with my family and friends – oh also the food that I missed so much.
-I don`t think there will be as many trips for me in 2019 but a big move to Tokyo.
+I do not think there will be as many trips for me in 2019 but a big move to Tokyo.
 Before I leave the surroundings for a while, I will take a winter trip to England, Scotland and Wales both for the amazing winter scenery and wonderful friends who now call the island their home.
 Have an amazing new year!